nateweis/nateweis.github.io/README.md

 </div>
 ```

+## JavaScript
+The buttons and planets have event handlers on them

+The planet event handler is extensive.
+It starts off emptying and styling the modal.

+It then accesses the star wars api by planet.

+Finally it populates the modal with the planets information

 ## How the app works

 On load you will see a galaxy with 2 buttons on the right